Docker securityEstimated reading time: 11 minutes

 route, or ip commands (except when a container is specifically engineered to behave like a router or firewall, of course).

-This means that even if an intruder manages to escalate to root within a container, it will be much harder to do serious damage, or to escalate to the host.
+This means that even if an intruder manages to escalate to root within a container, it is much harder to do serious damage, or to escalate to the host.

-This won’t affect regular web apps; but malicious users will find that the arsenal at their disposal has shrunk considerably!
-By default Docker drops all capabilities except those needed, a whitelist instead of a blacklist approach.
+This doesn’t affect regular web apps, but reduces the vectors of attack by malicious users considerably.
+By default Docker drops all capabilities except those needed, an allowlist instead of a denylist approach.
 You can see a full list of available capabilities in Linux manpages.

 One primary risk with running Docker containers is that the default set of capabilities and mounts given to a container may provide incomplete isolation, either independently, or when used in combination with kernel vulnerabilities.